TomBad13/keep-talking-game/README.md

     pip install -r requirements.txt
     ```

 Make sure you have Python installed.
-The game utilizes specific Python libraries, listed in the `requirements.txt` file.
+The game utilizes specific Python libraries, listed in the `requirements.txt` file

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust the content as needed to better suit your game's specifics or repository structure!